manjeetsingh10/Order_cart_assignment/README.md

   to access the endpoint, make a **POST REQUEST** at the following URL if running locally.
   **localhost:8081/cart/3**. where **3** is the slot number and **/cart** triggers the api.

-  The body to be sent should be of the following format:
+  The body to be sent with the request should be of the following format:
   ```python
 {
 	"submittedOrderRequestList": [